ck-zhang/px/docs/legacy/quickstart.md

   tests; without it `cargo test` skips the network-backed cases.
 - `--frozen` and `px tidy` both fail (exit code 1) when the lock is missing or out of sync, and their JSON envelopes include `details.drift` so CI can show the reason.
-Fix drift by re-running `px install`.
+Fix drift by re-running `px sync`.

 ## 8. Inspect diffs and cache usage